If you’re searching for a new bank account that offers a particular benefit such as cashback or insurance, there are plenty of options to choose from.

 Best for regular savers: First Direct

-If you have a current account with First Direct, you can open a Club Lloyds Monthly Saver.
+If you have a current account with First Direct, you can open a linked First Direct Regular Saver account.
 This account pays 7% fixed for 12 months, and allows you to save between £25 and £300 every month.
-This account could be a good way to get into the savings habit, and build a rainy day cash fund.
+This account could be a good way to get into the savings habit and build a rainy day cash fund.

 The Co-operative Bank

-The Regular Saver Issue 1 account is only available to Co-operative Bank customers, and pays a competitive 7% annual interest on savings up to £250 a month.
+Co-operative Bank also offers a linked savings account to its current account customers.
+The Regular Saver Issue 1 account pays a competitive 7% annual interest on savings up to £250 a month.
 You can make withdrawals from this account if you want to, and interest will be paid at the end of the 12-month account term.

 Find out more: The Co-operative Bank